Tag: 2015

 The below Parliamentary question was asked by Emily Thornberry on 2015-10-14.

-To ask the Secretary of State for Work and Pensions, how many income support advisers were employed by Jobcentre Plus in each of the last five years.
+To ask the Secretary of State for Work and Pensions, how many branches of Jobcentre Plus employed at least one full-time equivalent (a) disability employment adviser and (b) income support adviser in each of the last five years.

 Priti Patel

-The number of Income Support Advisers that were employed by Jobcentre Plus in each of the last five years is in the table.
+The number of Jobcentre Plus branches employing at least one full-time equivalent Disability Employment Adviser and Income Support Adviser in each of the last five years is in the table below.

 2011/12